pushpdeep-gangrade/Chatroom/readme.md

   belongs to the current user)
 - The user can type a message in the edit text at the bottom of the screen and click the Send button to post the message in the chatroom

+# need to add sections for new rider/driver features